 By taking the necessary precautions you need not be affected by such scams, it’s just a case of being vigilant and aware.

 Most people who visit Sri Lanka have a thoroughly enjoyable stay without any issues, but here is some advice just to be on the safe side:

 - The general number for the emergency services in Sri Lanka in 199.
 The specific number to call for an ambulance is 110

-- Basic health services are available in the larger towns for minor injuries and illnesses but you should be sure to take out health insurance in the unlikely event that you require more serious treatment, as this would probably involve travel
+- Basic health services are available in the larger towns for minor injuries and illnesses but you should be sure to have your vaccines to travel to Sri Lanka and take out health insurance and your vaccines to ener to Sri Lanka in the unlikely event that you require more serious treatment, as this would probably involve travel

 Is Sri Lanka Safe to Travel Now?